jrmarco/SteamProfileReader/README.md

 # SteamProfileReader

-This PHP class provides a tool to fetch static data from the Steam User profile page based on a provided SteamID
+This PHP class provides a tool to fetch static data from the Steam User profile page based on a provided Steam Custom ID

 ## Requirements